levymoreira/kafka-examples/README.md

-# Viewer Kafka
+# Kafka examples

-Example Kafka acessing using external and internal clients with Scala and Node JS.
+Kafka acessing using external and internal clients with Scala and Node JS.

+## Kafka
+The following commands show how to start and test Kafka and Zookeeper directly from Docker.

 ### Start up Kafka and Zookeeper
 docker-compose up -d